-As it is already mentioned above, three out of five units of Site 02 pilot (NF unit, RO unit and MED evaporator unit) were the same ones with Site 01 pilot.
-Thus, they were already in place in Plant One.
-The adjustment of the existing and the new units (connections, membrane changes from NF to RO etc.) based on the needs of Site 02 took place in from April until June 2020.
-The delivery of Nyex unit was on April 2020 and its assembly lasted until June 2020.
+As it is already mentioned above, three out of five units of Site 02 pilot (NF unit, RO unit and MED evaporator unit) were used again in the Site 01 pilot.
+Thus, they were already in place.
+The adjustment of the existing and the new units (connections, membrane changes from NF to RO etc.) based on the needs of Site 02 took place from April until June 2020.
+The delivery of Nyex unit was in April 2020 and its assembly lasted until June 2020.
 Then, in July and August the start-up, commissioning and trial runs took place.
-All units were operational by the end of August 2020, expect of the EFC unit.
-The upgrade of the MED evaporator for the re-use of residual heat took place latter in the experimental period of Site 02 in September 2020.
-The delivery of EFC unit was in December 2020 and its assembly lasted till January 2021.
+All units were operational by the end of August 2020, except the EFC unit.
+The upgrade of the MED evaporator for the use of residual heat took place later during the experimental period of Site 02 in September 2020.
+The delivery of the EFC unit was in December 2020 and its assembly lasted till January 2021.

 All technology suppliers were responsible for the start-up operation of their respective technologies.
-However, due to Covid-19 restrictions no visits of the technology providers to Plant One took place during the assembly and start-up of Site 02 (expect of Lenntech and AS of TU Delft) .
-TU Delft employees and plant operators were responsible to perform all required actions for the assembly of the new units and the upgrade of the existing units with the remote assistance of the technology providers.
+However, due to Covid-19 restrictions no visits of the technology suppliers to Site 02 took place during the assembly and start-up (expect of Lenntech and TU Delft).
+ZERO BRINE key researcher and the lead operator were responsible to perform all required actions for the assembly of the new units and the upgrade of the existing units with the remote assistance of the technology suppliers.
 Information about the commissioning and the start-up on site of each unit is given below.

 The Nyex unit was designed and assembled by Arvia and Arvia's contractors.
-Unit's operation was tested before shipment, and once again after delivery and installation in Plant One.
+Unit's operation was tested before shipment, and once again after delivery and installation.
 Upon arrival on Site 02, the unit was electrically and hydraulically connected to the process stream.

-An important tool for Nyex unit's operation was the "User manual", which is a collaborative user manual detailing M+E as well as Process elements of plant operation.
+An important tool for Nyex unit's operation was the "User manual", which is a collaborative user manual detailing M+E as well as process elements of plant operation.
 The inspection of the unit's operation based on the "User manual" ensured conformation to applicable European Union legislation.
 The unit's operation was tested before and after shipment as follows:

 Prior to commencing trials once the unit was on site, the voltage across each power supply unit (PSU) at a range of applied currents was recorded to bench mark the operating conditions of the unit (Table 3).
 This was achieved by passing water through the unit.
 This showed that the unit was operating as expected.
-As prior laboratory testing had been undertaken to enable the design of the containerised unit to be undertaken, a flow rate of 1.0 m3/h at an applied current of 400 A for each bank of 8 cells (current density 20mA/cm2) was used as the baseline operating parameters.
+As prior laboratory testing had been undertaken to enable the design of the containerized unit to be undertaken, a flow rate of 1.0 m3/h at an applied current of 400 A for each bank of 8 cells (current density 20 mA/cm2) were used as the baseline operating parameters.